mtumilowicz/elasticsearch7-ngrams-fuzzy-shingles-stemming-workshop/README.md

     * dictionary stemmers
         * stem words by looking in a dictionary
         * advantages
-            * more accurate way to stem words
+            * more accurate
             * irregular words
             * distinguishes similar (in context of spelling) words but not related conceptually
                 * example: organ and organization, broker and broken
         * disadvantages
             * stemmer is only as good as its dictionary
                 * must include a significant number of words, be updated regularly, change with language trends
             * use a significant amount of RAM
                 * can slow the stemming process significantly
         * types